How we work with the international Research and Education Network Community

 View the media release announcing Australia's participation in the Pacific Research Platform project.

-A website featuring fascinating use case stories about people and projects enabled by research and education networks worldwide to improve everyday lives and make a difference.
+A website featuring fascinating use case stories from around the global about people and projects making a difference and enabled by research and education networks.
 Read about developments in astronomy, arts and culture, disaster management, climate change, earth observation, education, health and much more.

 The Case for NRENs portal is a resource developed by the community as part of knowledge exchange activities, which also include conferences, meetings and workshops.
 This portal provides information, particularly for NRENs getting started and needing guidance, advice and arguments to justify their existence.
 But there is much of value on the site for all NRENs.